WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

     x = Complex(3.0, -4.5)
     x.r, x.i  #(3.0, -4.5)

-#### <a id="self">self</a>
+#### <a id="selfandcls">`self` and `cls`</a>

-As part of the __instantiation__ of the `__init__` method, we create `self`; self tells us we are looking at the instance of the class.
+`self` tells us we are looking at the instance of the class.
 The name is by convention and does not actually have to be self (i.e. can be any word).
-What it comes down to is when you call a method of an instance (e.g. call getName method from the instance of polly the Pet), Python automatically figures out that self should be the instance (e.g. polly) and passes it to the function (e.g. getName).
+What it comes down to is when you call a method of an instance (e.g. call getName method from the instance of polly from the class Pet), Python automatically figures out that self should be the instance (e.g. polly) and passes it to the function (e.g. getName).
+Always use `self` for the first argument to instance methods.

     class Pet(object):
         def __init__(self, name, species):